Skip to content

 Using an Absurd Task for Cleanup

-If you want cleanup to be observable in Habitat, retryable, and recorded like other work, you can wrap it in an Absurd task.
+If you want cleanup to be visible in Habitat and retried like regular work, you can wrap cleanup calls in an Absurd task.

 import * as pg from 'pg';